Dietze1595/CS2-Radaroverlay/README.md

 I have two Overlays, one to cover the radar, and 2. a simple information about the Faceitmatch.
 You can chose these two Radars over the branch on Github.
+The Radaroverlay is called Master, the information over the faceitmatch is called FaceitOverlay

 ![Picture](https://raw.githubusercontent.com/Dietze1595/Faceitplugin/master/public/picture/overview.PNG)
 ![Picture](https://raw.githubusercontent.com/Dietze1595/Faceitplugin/FaceitOverlay/public/picture/picture.PNG)